An active-set method for sparse approximations. Part I: Separable $\ell_1$ terms: A primal-dual proximal method of multipliers

 Notice that Assumption \ref{assumption: solution of the QP} implies that $T^{-1}_{\ell}(0) \neq \emptyset$.
 Following the result in \cite{SIAMOpt:Lietal}, we note that $T_{\ell}$ is in fact a polyhedral multifunction (see \cite{RobinsonMathProgStud} for a detailed discussion on the properties of such multifunctions).
-In light of this property of $T_{\ell}$ we note that the following holds. \begin{lemma} For any $r > 0$, there exists $\kappa > 0$ such that
+In light of this property of $T_{\ell}$ we note that the following specialized \emph{metric subregularity} condition (see \cite{Springer:DonRock} for a definition) holds automatically without any additional assumptions. \begin{lemma} For any $r > 0$, there exists $\kappa > 0$ such that